inelectube/ddd/README.md

 'password: ' -> $password
 ```

-2. The script download the appropiated certbot-auto and run certbot to obtain the certificates with the registry domain and email entered above.
+2. The script download the appropiated certbot-auto and run certbot to obtain the certificates using the registry domain and email entered above.
 ```
 sudo git clone https://github.com/certbot/certbot
 cd certbot